Dr. Robert J. Jones Biography

 From the outset of his career, Jones has worked to advance international education.
 He has been a visiting professor and featured speaker in North America, Europe, Asia and Africa.
 From 1984 to 1994, he served as an academic and scientific consultant for Archbishop Desmond Tutu’s South African Education Program.
 In 2010, he was awarded a University of Minnesota endowed chair in urban and international development; he was also named a recipient of the Michael P. Malone International Leadership Award by the Association of Public and Land-Grant Universities (APLU).

 Jones is nationally recognized for his work to advance university-community engagement, and at UAlbany, he is leading efforts to strengthen the University’s community partnerships.
 He currently serves as Regional Council Co-Chair for the Capital Region Economic Development Council (CREDC) alongside Albany Medical Center President James J. Barba.
 In 2013, he was appointed a co-chair for Albany Mayor-elect Sheehan’s transition committee.
-Other regional boards on which he serves include the Center for Economic Growth, Capitalize Albany and Albany Promise.
+Other boards on which he serves include the Center for Economic Growth, Saratoga Performing Arts Center, Capitalize Albany and Albany Promise.
 At the national level, he serves on the boards of the Bush Foundation, the Coalition of Urban Serving Universities and the Scholars at Risk Network.
 He is a member of the Committee on Equal Opportunities in Science and Engineering, an advisory committee to the National Science Foundation.

 Jones is a member of several SUNY and UAlbany-affiliated boards, including the University at Albany University Council, The University at Albany Foundation, the University at Albany Biotech Development Corporation, the University Auxiliary Services Corporation, Empire Commons Student Housing, Inc., Fuller Road Management Corporation, the University at Albany Alumni Association, RF Research Council and Rockefeller Institute.